-Use an Azure Marketplace image to create a Terraform Linux virtual machine with Managed Service Identity
+Use an Azure Marketplace image to create a Terraform Linux virtual machine with managed identities for Azure resources

-This article shows you how to use a Terraform Marketplace image to create an Ubuntu Linux VM (16.04 LTS) with the latest Terraform version installed and configured using Managed Service Identity (MSI).
+This article shows you how to use a Terraform Marketplace image to create an Ubuntu Linux VM (16.04 LTS) with the latest Terraform version installed and configured using managed identities for Azure resources.
 This image also configures a remote back end to enable remote state management using Terraform.

 The Terraform Marketplace image makes it easy to get started using Terraform on Azure, without having to install and configure Terraform manually.

 There are no software charges for this Terraform VM image.
 You pay only the Azure hardware usage fees that are assessed based on the size of the virtual machine that's provisioned.
 For more information about the compute fees, see the Linux virtual machines pricing page.

 Before you can create a Linux Terraform virtual machine, you must have an Azure subscription.
 If you don't already have one, see Create your free Azure account today.